tbell-woG/note-taker-app/README.md

 # Note Taker App

-Create a web application that can be used to write, save, and delete notes.
+A web application that can be used to write, save, and delete notes.
 #
 Deployment Link:
 #